 It’s said that a child born on Halloween is said to have the ability to talk to spirits.

-Do you know any interesting or fun facts about Halloween that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Halloween?
+Share them in the comments below!